TophatSynth/medic_backup/Lecture Notes/Week 4/Chronic inflammation.md

 - Factors promoting resolution of acute inflammation
 	- Minimal cell death and tissue loss
 	- Good regenerative capacity
-	- Rapid elimnination of the causative agent
+	- Rapid elimination of the causative agent
 	- Good immune function
 	- Rapid removal of fluid and debris by good blood supply
 - During resolution of acute inflammation, damaged/dead tissue is organised into granulation tissue.
 Inside: